U.S. House Revives Controversial KOSA in 2.0 Version

 Among the changes, KOSA 2.0 now lacks a duty of care for mitigating “anxiety, depression, eating disorders, substance use disorders, and suicidal behaviors,” but has an additional one targeting the “promotion of inherently dangerous acts that are likely to cause serious bodily harm, serious emotional disturbance or death.”

-Republican Rep. Dan Crenshaw said he would reluctantly vote for KOSA 2.0, posing the rhetorical question, “Doesn’t all political speech induce some kind of emotional distress for those who disagree with it?”
+Concerned about potential overbroad interpretation of "emotional distress," Republican Rep. Dan Crenshaw said that, although he would ultimately vote for KOSA 2.0, he would do so only reluctantly, asking, “Doesn’t all political speech induce some kind of emotional distress for those who disagree with it?”

 A Persistent 'For the Children' Attempt to Chill Speech